srest2021/atclean/README.md

 - `Ngood_min`: The threshold of good control measurements for an epoch.

     - `Ngood_flag`: The flag value *in hex* assigned to epochs with the number of good control measurements falling below `Ngood_min`.

+To read more about how we determine which epochs are "bad" or "questionable", please refer to Section 3.1.4 of our paper (link at the top of this documentation).

 #### Additional static cuts: custom cuts config section in `config.ini`